 In a time of particular need in my life, I experienced the charism of the papacy in a poignant way.
 It happened in Rome in 1975, at the tomb of one of my favorite popes, John XXIII.
 I had fairly recently catapulted from the world of rock and roll into the Catholic seminary, excited about my faith and wanting to live radically for the Lord.
 I was also quite judgmental of other seminarians who did not live up to my expectations of what a seminarian ought to be.
 I knew this was the disdainful spirit of the Pharisee, but I was powerless to change myself.
 As I prayed at the papal tomb and asked God to change my heart, I felt the gentle presence of John XXIII, who exemplified the love and acceptance of others that I so lacked.
 This special moment produced such a release of spiritual power that I left a different person.
 My classmates detected such a change in my attitude that they elected me to represent them in the seminary’s student government.

 What a wonderful blessing the church is!
 Far from being the hindrance I once thought it, the church with all its elements–papacy, ordained leaders, sacraments, saints, tradition, brothers and sisters–provides the anchor that keeps us from drifting out to sea with every passing fad.

 And in the tempestuous age that we live in, God knows we need an anchor!

-This is an excerpt of the first chapter of the book by Dr. Marcellino D’Ambrosio entitled Exploring the Catholic Church and is reprinted here with the permission of the publisher, Servant Publications.
-To learn more about Exploring the Catholic Church and read the entire chapter free online, click here.
+This essay on the Pope and Church authority as servants of the Word of God coming to us through Scripture or the Pope and the Bible is an excerpt of the first chapter of the book by Dr. Marcellino D’Ambrosio entitled Exploring the Catholic Church and is reprinted here with the permission of the publisher, Servant Publications.